 ◾ Short films

-◾ High School Student Film Showcase and Competition (films up to 30 mins.) – Free Submission to December 2, 2017 deadline.
+◾ High School Student Film Showcase and Competition (films up to 20 mins.) – Free Submission until November 25, 2021.

-We are open to films of any genre except adult films and in any language (with subtitles).
+We are open to films of any genre except adult films (though' R-rated" is fine) and in any language (with subtitles).
 We do not have a section dedicated to family films, but love films that appeal to the child in us all.
-We always have a horror film section, in honor of a genre that has been an important launching point for independent filmmakers.
 We have an excellent animation section and encourage animators working across all styles to submit their work.

-Stipulations: We put a great deal of effort, time and attention into promoting the films selected for screening and competition and in this way, have aided many a filmmaker on the road to success, more success, awards, distribution and networking, but we can only do so if the following rules are followed:
+Stipulations: We put a great deal of effort, time and attention into promoting the films selected for screening and competition and, in this way, have aided many a filmmaker on the road to success, awards, distribution, and networking, but we can only do so if the following rules are followed:

 High School Students - For age 18 & under only!
-We will accept your film as a high school entry if you are a current high school student or graduated high school in the summer of 2017.
-Include your current high school ID or a letter from a school advisor with your submission.
+We accept high school entries *only* if you are a current high school student or graduated high school in the summer of 2021.
+Please include your current high school ID and your high school name and address, or a letter from a school advisor with your submission.

-DCIFF Alumni - To qualify for submission in an alumni category we must have screened one of your films in a previous DCIFF.
-Please include with your submission the title of the film screened and the year we showed it.
+DCIFF Alumni - To qualify for submission in an alumni category, we must have screened one of your films in a previous festival.
+With your submission, please include the title of your screened film and the year it was shown.